WHAT IS AN ‘OLD-STYLE’ SIAMESE?

 That's possible, but actually it's not necessary.
 Many of the European-bred old-style Siamese, called 'Thai Siamese' are not actually pure Siamese.
 Many of them can still have 'parents unknown’ on fourth or fifth generation on their pedigrees.
 This is because most of the first European breeders to try to breed old-style Siamese outcrossed to other breeds to obtain the cobbier look.

-The standard for 'Thai Siamese' specifies paler blue eyes than the original deep blue, and a somewhat fluffy coat.
+The standard for 'Thai Siamese' allows paler blue eyes than the original deep blue.
 Outcrossing is unnecessary, it just takes patience in breeding to get the look you want, and many breeders in the UK have already achieved it or have never lost it in the first place.

 ALL UK-bred Siamese are pure Siamese and can be traced back to the earliest imports in the late 1800s.
 None have been outcrossed, or they would not be registered as Siamese by the Governing Council.
 OLD-STYLE SIAMESE ARE STILL REGISTERED AS PURE-BRED SIAMESE IN THE UK, AND THERE IS NO QUESTION OF REGISTERING THEM AS A DIFFERENT BREED.